Physical Education (Online, Professional Certification)

 PEG 651 Coaching Theory and Techniques 3 Credits

 The goal of the course is to enable the student to identify, analyze and understand legal issues and to discuss the ramifications of those issues in their professional lives.
 The course attempts to provide the student with an understanding of the legal principles relevant to educational and sport setting.
 The course considers the legal liabilities and responsibilities of athletic coaches, administrators and physical education instructors in the educational institutions, with review and discussion of current case law.
+Any student wanting an athletic director certificate or administrator’s certificate should look into this course counting.

 Focuses on current issues which help define the field of Physical and Health and high school athletics.
 Students examine the resolution of issues for topics such as meeting the New York State Learning Standards, zero tolerance for substance abuse on athletic teams, sportsmanship, winning and losing, and the state of childhood obesity.